merenda - a light meal or collation

 chewable - that can be chewed

-upon the whole m.* - taking the thing as a whole, speaking generally
+upon the whole - taking the thing as a whole, speaking generally

-off ones oats - not feeling well esp. not eating properly, off one's food
+off ones oats - not feeling well esp. not eating properly, with no appetite

 coup - a blow, stroke; the shock of a blow, engagement, or combat